ojosproject/website/news/2024/09-15-2024-Summer-Research-Update.md

 - General
   - ...

+- Engineering
+  - With our preliminary designs being updated and nearly completed, the focus is producing and evaluation our Palliaviw V0.2.
+  - Begin a deployment in the end of Fall, or beginning of winter quarter.
+  - Begin and compact our initial design in the V0.3 and begin incorporating more accessibility technology  and biometric data
+  - Conduct certifications of several our members to expand skillset

 - Developers
   - Create a beta version by early fall
   - Create a tool to easily install and test Iris on Linux